VertexFX

 On the top-left, you will find an eye icon which toggles the parameter view.
 This will allow you to view the control parameters that you are currently painting.

-The next row of icons allow you to set the brush stamp to use when painting the different effects.
+On the next row, there are buttons to set the brush stamp to use when painting the different effects.
+To their right, you will find View vertices

 Paint Widgets